pmem/pmdk/doc/librpmem.3.md

 **RPMEM_CMD** can contain multiple commands separated by vertical bar (`|`).
-Each consecutive command is executed on remote node in order read from a poolset file.
+Each consecutive command is executed on remote node in order read from a pool set file.
 This environment variable is read when library is initialized so **RPMEM_CMD** must be set prior to application launch or prior to **dlopen**(3) of **librpmem** in case of using dynamic linking loader.